-In many cases thrush can be a reoccurring condition, therefore antibiotic treatment will be required to prevent the symptoms of thrush returning.
-Antibiotic treatments can also alleviate uncomfortable symptoms and speed up the recovery time when treating this condition.
-Individuals dealing with thrush can choose between Diflucan (antibiotic tablets) and Gyno-Daktarin (antibiotic cream), which are both clinically proven methods of treatment that are available to buy at OnlineClinic today.
+In many cases thrush can be a reoccurring condition, therefore antifungal treatment will be required to prevent the symptoms of thrush returning.
+Antifungal treatments can also alleviate uncomfortable symptoms and speed up the recovery time when treating this condition.
+Individuals dealing with thrush can choose between Diflucan (antifungal tablets) and Gyno-Daktarin (antifungal cream) can buy at OnlineClinic today.

 Thrush is a common yeast infection that can affect both women and men, caused by the naturally occurring fungus; Candida albicans.
-Clinical studies have shown that vaginal thrush in particular will affect three in four women at some point during their lives.
+Vaginal thrush will affect three in four women at some point during their lives.
 Although thrush can be triggered by sexual intercourse, it isn't classified as a sexually transmitted infection (STI).
 The two forms of thrush that we provide treatment for are vaginal thrush (affecting women) and male thrush.

 Vaginal thrush (female candidiasis) is the most common form of this condition.
 Vaginal thrush can cause irritation, itching, creamy white discharge and swelling of the vagina.
 This uncomfortable infection isn't considered to be harmful, however, it can be recurrent.
 Vaginal thrush is normally detected after a routine smear test, as symptoms aren't always experienced.
 The primary cause of vaginal thrush is a yeast-like infection called Candida albicans.